rizwan0110/rl_q_learning/README.md

 ##  Installation & Setup
 ### Prerequisites
 Ensure you have Python and the required libraries installed.
+ Make sure you run

 ### Running the Project
 1. Clone the repository or download this repository in your machine
 2. Open the code as folder in any code compiler.
 I have used VS code.
+3. Run the command `pip install -r requirements.txt` in the code editor terminal.
+This step will install all the required libraries.

-2. Run the script in the terminal: python main.py
+3. Run the script in the terminal: python main.py
-3. Use the GUI to set start and drop-off points and observe the robot's navigation.
+4. Use the GUI to set start and drop-off points and observe the robot's navigation.

+On successful running of the code you could see a visualization of the grid that contains:

+- Grid world layout with obstacles, start, and goal states.
+- Value function for each state, representing the expected reward from each cell.
+- Optimal policy that shows the best action for each state.

 ##  Future Enhancements
 - **Scalability**: Extend to larger warehouse grids.